mvcisback/py-mdd/README.md

 assert func.bdd.dag_size == 33
 ```

+If 33 seems very large to you, this is just a constant function after
+all, note that as the following sections illustrate, its easy to
+implement alternative encodings which can be much more compact. [^2]

 ## Variables, Interfaces, and Encodings

 The `mdd` api centers around three objects:

-1. `Variable`: Representation of a named variable taking on values in
+1. [`Variable`](https://mjvc.me/py-mdd/mdd.html#mdd.mdd.Variable): Representation of a named variable taking on values in
    from a finite set described by an aiger circuit.
-1. `Interface`: Description of inputs and outputs of a Multi-valued Decision Diagram.
+1. [`Interface`](https://mjvc.me/py-mdd/mdd.html#mdd.mdd.Interface): Description of inputs and outputs of a Multi-valued Decision Diagram.
-1. `DecisionDiagram`: Representation of a Multi-valued Decision Diagram that conforms
+1. [`DecisionDiagram`](https://mjvc.me/py-mdd/mdd.html#mdd.mdd.DecisionDiagram): Representation of a Multi-valued Decision Diagram that conforms
    to an interface.
 This object is a wrapper around a Binary Decision Diagram object (from
 [dd](https://github.com/tulip-control/dd)).